-B. Semantic Navigation Result
+3.0.2 Semantic Navigation Result

-Metric: We evaluate our models with 687 navigation episodes from unseen houses in Matterport3D provided by Habitat, with categories in {Bed, Counter, Shower, Sink, Sofa, Table, Toilet}.
-We use the standard navigation success rate and SPL (Success weighted by normalized inverse Path Length) as metric [29].
+Metric: The models are evaluated with 687 navigation episodes from unseen houses in Matterport3D provided by Habitat, with categories in {Bed, Counter, Shower, Sink, Sofa, Table, Toilet}.
+The standard navigation success rate and SPL (Success weighted by normalized inverse Path Length) are used as metric [29].
 Note that there might be multiple object instances that belong to the target category.
-In this case, we will choose the closest target object when the episode starts to compute the shortest path.
+In this case, the closest target object when the episode starts will be chosen to compute the shortest path.

-Comparison with prior work: We evaluate and compare our approach to SAVN from Wortsman et al. [18].
-For the comparison, we finetune and test SAVN using the same setting as our method and report their performance in Tab.
-I ([SAVN] v.s.
+Comparison with prior work: The approach is evaluted and compared to SAVN from Wortsman et al. [18].
+For the comparison, SAVN is finetuned and tested using the same setting as SSCNav and their performance is reported in Tab.
+3.1 ([SAVN] v.s.
 [SSCNav]).
-Although SAVN only has live penalty and success reward during training originally, we add extra continuous distance reward (the same as our method's) to narrow the gap.
-The result shows that our method [SSCNav] significantly outperforms [SAVN] in all object categories.
-We conjecture that the reasons are two-fold.
-First, SAVN uses sparse action representation where $\mathcal{A} = \{$ MoveAhead, RotateLeft,..., Done $\}$, and the mapping from observations to action classes is much harder to learn compared to the dense prediction enabled by the spatial action maps used in our method.
+Although SAVN only has live penalty and success reward during training originally, extra continuous distance reward (the same as SSCNav's) is added to narrow the gap.
+The result shows that the proposed method [SSCNav] significantly outperforms [SAVN] in all object categories.
+It's conjectured that the reasons are two-fold.
+First, SAVN uses sparse action representation where $\mathcal{A} = \{$ MoveAhead, RotateLeft,..., Done $\}$ , and the mapping from observations to action classes is much harder to learn compared to the dense prediction enabled by the spatial action maps used in the proposed method.
 Second, SAVN does not explicitly model semantic object classes in the scene representation, which might make the learning more difficult.

 Another prior work is GOSE [19], the winner of Habitat 2020 ObjectNav Challenge [1].
 GOSE uses a similar top-down semantic map and spatial action representation.
 However, since the code is not publicly available, and the main difference is the lack of semantic scene completion module, one could refer to the [SSCNav-CF] performance (SSCNav without (-) scene (C)ompletion and con(F)idence) in Tab.
-I, as our attempt of re-implementing their system.
+3.1, as the attempt of re-implementing their system.

 Does confidence-aware scene completion help?
-To test the effect of using semantic scene completion module in navigation, we compare the navigation performance of models trained with and without the semantic scene completion module ([SSCNav-CF] v.s.
+To test the effect of using semantic scene completion module in navigation, the navigation performance of models trained with and without the semantic scene completion module is compared ([SSCNav-CF] v.s.
 [SSCNav-F] v.s.
 [SSCNav], C, scene (C)ompletion F, con(F)idence).
-By comparing [SSCNav-CF] and [SSCNav-F], we observe that directly using the scene completion does not affect the navigation success rate.
-We conjecture that the error and noises in the scene completion result can still be misleading for navigation planning, and the confidence information naturally carried in the scene completion output (after softmax) is not sufficient.
+By comparing [SSCNav-CF] and [SSCNav-F], it's observe that directly using the scene completion does not affect the navigation success rate.
+It's conjectured that the error and noises in the scene completion result can still be misleading for navigation planning, and the confidence information naturally carried in the scene completion output (after softmax) is not sufficient.